unyt-org/datex-specification/A1_Auth.md

 - must be represented as ASCII characters
 - blacklist of bad words

-**Organization identifier**:
+**Organization identifiers**:

 Format: `@+organizationName`

 unyt is in charge of verifying organizations.
-To avoid name colissions unyt makes public announcements about recent name reservations of organizations for up to 10 bussiness days to handle complains.
+To avoid naming colissions, unyt makes public announcements about recent name reservations of organizations for up to 10 bussiness days to handle complains.

 TODO

 ### Interfaces
-All of the above functionality is provided throught those Interfaces descibed below...
+All of the above functionality is provided through the interfaces descibed below...
 UI is optionally provided within our service.

 ### Key Storage
 unyt provides a service to store users encrypted private keys that are not accesible by unyt.

-The keys (2x private) for the main endoint can be decrypted via master password.
-Subendpoints keys are encrypted with the main endpoint public keys and can be decrypted by the main endpoint's private keys.
+The keys (2x private) for the main endpoint can be decrypted via the master password.
+Sub endpoint keys are encrypted with the main endpoint public keys and can be decrypted with the main endpoint private keys.

-If a subendpoint key is lost (e.g. access to Twitter) the user needs to login with the master endpoint and request the keys from unyt.
+If a sub endpoint key is lost, the user needs to log in with the master endpoint and request the keys from unyt.

 **Storing Process flow (main endpoint)**: